dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Introduce `EditForm` and input components

 *demos-before: todolist with validation*

+ - Have a TodoList page, but for each item also track an "importance" number and have the list auto-sort by importance
+   - Have DataAnnotations attributes on the `TodoItem` class
+   - Show you can add empty-string items
+   - Show the <input type=number> doesn't stop submission if you type in bizarre input like `-------` or `15+3`, but when adding the item it got reset to 0, which doesn't make sense as UX
+ - Explain: Blazor has a general built-in validation system that's designed for extensibility and even to allow you to replace it completely
+ - Change `<form>` to `<EditForm>` and explain its responsibilities
+   - Set `Model="newItem"` where `newItem` is the a `TodoItem` field
+   - See it offers `OnSubmit`, `OnValidSubmit`, `OnInvalidSubmit`
+   - Wire up `OnValidSubmit` to your submission method
+ - See that, at first, it still allows submission of arbitrary junk
+ - Need to add `<DataAnnotationsValidator />` to the form
+   - Now see you can't submit junk, but still doesn't display reasons
+ - Add `<ValidationSummary />` and see it displays reasons
+ - Replace form fields with Blazor ones `<input>` => `<InputText>` etc
+   - See it now updates validation state on each change
+ - Replace `<ValidationSummary>` with `<ValidationMessage>` for each field
+ - If you want, customise a validation message

 *demos-after: tri-state checkbox OR slider component*

 ## 06 Add Authentication